FyshOS/fyshos/index.md

 This project is just getting started but you can help out by Reporting issues, adding pull requests or just requesting cool new features in the issue tracker!

+> Let’s bring joy back to the desktop - and to cross-platform development!

 ## Screenshots

 ![](https://github.com/fynelabs/fyshos/blob/main/img/boot.png?raw=true)